Skip to main content

 Access control

-/dashboard/admin/*) require both an authenticated session and anis_adminflag set in the database.
+• Internal admin routes (/dashboard/admin/*) require both an authenticated session and an is_admin flag set in the database.

 Logging and incident response

-- Application logs: Errors are captured via Sentry (sub-processor); we log failure events but not request bodies or PII.
+• Application logs: We log failure events to the application's own log on the production server, but not request bodies or PII.

 Software security

-package-lock.json; we runnpm auditon every commit and review CVEs before deploy. - SSRF defences in the scanner block loopback / RFC1918 / link-local / cloud-metadata addresses, embedded credentials in URLs, and non-default ports — see
+• SSRF defences in the scanner block loopback / RFC1918 / link-local / cloud-metadata addresses, embedded credentials in URLs, and non-default ports — with its own test suite.

 What we don't do (yet)

-- SOC 2 / ISO 27001 certification: Not yet.
-We're a pre-launch product; certification is on the roadmap when we have enterprise customers asking for it.
+• SOC 2 / ISO 27001 certification: Not yet.
+We're an early-stage product with a growing customer base; certification is on the roadmap when enterprise customers ask for it.

-- Pen test: Internal authorisation audit completed Q2 2026.
-External pen test scheduled before public launch.
+• Pen test: Internal authorisation audit completed Q2 2026.
+An external pen test is planned during 2026.

 Reporting a vulnerability